sentinel-hub/custom-scripts/dem/dem-color/README.md

 ## Description

-This script returns a color visualization of digital elevation model, assigning continuous colors to the elevation borders.
+This script returns a color visualization of a digital elevation model, assigning continuous colors to the elevation borders.

 It is possible to set custom min and max values in the evalscript by setting `defaultVis` to `false` and setting the min and max variables to the desired values.